ics-software-engineering/meteor-application-template-react/index.md

 => App running at: http://localhost:3000/
 ```

+Periodically, you might see `Error starting Mongo (2 tries left): Cannot run replSetReconfig because the node is currently updating its configuration` after the `=> Started HMR server.`.
+It doesn't seem to be a problem since the MongoDB does start.

 ### Viewing the running app

 If all goes well, the template application will appear at [http://localhost:3000](http://localhost:3000).
 You can login using the credentials in [settings.development.json](https://github.com/cammoore/meteor-react-bootstrap-template/blob/main/config/settings.development.json), or else register a new account.